 How well does your truck pull your camper?

-As of spring 2018, we’ve put 90K miles with our 2000 Nissan Frontier 6-cylinder 4x4 truck and it seems to be doing extremely well.
-We’ve had a few issues with the truck, but it's 18 years old, so that is to be expected.
+As of the end of 2019, we’ve put about 100k miles with our 2000 Nissan Frontier 6-cylinder 4x4 truck and it seems to be doing extremely well.
+We’ve had a few issues with the truck, but it's 20 years old, so that is to be expected.
 None of our truck issues had anything to do with the camper.
 It’s a bit slow uphill at times, but not too bad, we aren’t in any hurry.

 How well does your solar panel work?